jphNovitz/demo-http-client/readme.md

   The presenter simplify the template code.

 The controller is simple: he calls the getter, use the presenter and pass it to the view.

+Each time i used Interfaces for the contract and the abstraction layer.